yasir2000/openwrt-oldwiki-md/IPSec.rst

 Instructions are for rc4 on a wrt54gs1.1

-== Devide wireless from wired network ==
+== Divide wireless from wired network ==
-Devide the wireless from the wired network as described in Self:Configuration
+Divide the wireless from the wired network as described in Self:Configuration

 == Needed Packages ==
 You need to install OpenSwan, the OpenSwan-Kernel-Module and the L2TPd: